NomisIV/pioneerctl/README.md

 However, this requires you to have a working cargo environment.

-In the future I will probably publish binaries with each update.
+In the future I will publish binaries with each release on GitHub, in addition to uploading it as a crate to [crates.io](https://crates.io)

 ## Contributing